mezmo/terraform-provider-mezmo/docs/resources/publish_pipeline.md

 description: |-
   This resource will monitor a pipeline for changes, and publish it when necessary.
   ## Configuration
   To make sure a pipeline and its components exist before publishing, the configuration of this resource requires the use of child modules and depends_on.
-The pipeline's configuration should exist in a child module with an output of the pipeline's id and updated_at fields.
-This resource will then reference those fields, and be able to publish as needed when the pipeline changes.
+The pipeline's configuration should exist in a child module with an output of the pipeline's id field.
+This resource will then reference this field as pipeline_id, and be able to publish as needed when the pipeline changes.
-  The output can be done however the user chooses, as long as the id and timestamp are accessible in the root module.
-In other words, output can be an object of the entire pipeline, or individual fields for clearer naming.
+  The output can be done however the user chooses, as long as the pipeline's id is accessible in the root module.
+In other words, output can be an object of the entire pipeline, or just the id.
   ## Example Child Module
   ```terraform
   # This would exist in an arbitrary module directory.
 For example, "./modules/main.tf"